Tame stacks and log flat torsors: Tame stacks and free actions on log schemes

-is injective.
-It follows that $I(y)$ is a finite flat subgroup scheme of the diagonalizable group scheme $D(Q^{\rm gp}/P^{\rm gp})$.
-So $I(y)$ is diagonalizable, hence the result. \end{proof}
+which is a monomorphism since the action of $G$ on $(Y,N)$ is free.
+Finally, we note that $I(y)$ is a closed subgroup scheme of the finite flat $k$-group scheme $G_k$, hence is finite flat.
+It follows that the map $I(y)\to D({\rm coker}(h^{\mathrm{gp}}))$ is a proper monomorphism, hence is a closed immersion by \cite[8.11.5]{EGA4.3}.
+So $I(y)$ is a finite flat subgroup scheme of the diagonalizable group scheme $D({\rm coker}(h^{\mathrm{gp}}))$, hence is diagonalizable, as required. \end{proof}

-\begin{rmq} Thus, free actions on log schemes induce tame actions on the underlying schemes.
-We note that these actions are quite special among tame actions: their inertia groups are finite diagonalizable group schemes (in particular, they are commutative), which is a much stronger requirement than just being linearly reductive. \end{rmq}
+\begin{remark} According to Proposition~\ref{vistoli_prop}, a free action on a log scheme which is Kummer over the base induces a tame action on the underlying schemes.
+These actions are quite special among tame actions: their inertia groups are finite diagonalizable group schemes, in particular they are commutative. \end{remark}

-We are now interested in $G$-torsors for the log flat topology.
-The statement $(i)$ below can be viewed as a generalisation to the non commutative case of \cite[Thm.~3.16]{gil6}, and statement $(ii)$ is some kind of Abhyankar's Lemma for log flat torsors.
+We are now interested in $G$-torsors for the Kummer log flat topology.
+The statement $(i)$ below can be viewed as a generalization to the non-commutative case of \cite[Thm.~3.16]{gil6}, and statement $(ii)$ is some kind of Abhyankar's Lemma for Kummer log flat torsors.
 Let us stress here the fact that $(ii)$ is a consequence of the highly technical results of \cite{aov}.